renatoGarcia/icecream-cpp/README.md

 ic| flavor: "pistachio"
 ```

-The IceCream-Cpp adopted policy is to handle any bounded `char` array (i.e.: array with a
+The IceCream-Cpp policy is handle any bounded `char` array (i.e.: array with a known size)
-known size) as an array of single characters.
+as an array of single characters.
 So the code:

 ```C++
 char flavor[] = "chocolate";